walnuthq/madara-docs/docs/components/nodes.md

 A gateway is a collection of endpoints at the node.

 These endpoints offer access to raw Appchain data.
 Other full nodes can call these endpoints to synchronize their network state - these endpoints are not meant for end users or developers.

+Gateways will get deprecated once direct, peer to peer communication becomes available in the SN Stack.

 Sometimes the term *feeder gateway* is used.
 This is the same as *gateway*.